michaelpatrickpurcell/network-protocols-course/README.md

 ## Syllabus

+This course is designed to be taught over a period of five days.
+Each day is subdivided into four sessions.
+The first and third sessions each day are intended to be lectures.
+The second and fourth sessions are intended to be time for hands-on exercises that reinforce the material covered in the lectures.

 | &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Morning Lecture | Morning Exercise | Afternoon Lecture | Afternoon Exercise |
 | :-- | :-- | :-- | :-- | :-- |
 | **Day 1** | Introduction to Computer Networks | Using Network Utilities | Low-Level Protocols | Exploring the Lab Network |